httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Since implementing this approach is not always technically possible or feasible, other measures can be considered as well.
 A simpler approach is that the server only processes a new request to retrieve the offset ({{offset-retrieving}}), append representation data ({{upload-appending}}), or cancellation ({{upload-cancellation}}) once all previous requests have been processed.
 This effectively implements exclusive access to the upload resource through an access lock.
 However, since network interruptions can occur in ways that cause the request to hang from the server's perspective, it might take the server significant time to realize the interruption and time out the request.
 During this period, the client will be unable to access the resource and resume the upload, causing friction for the end users.
 Therefore, the recommended approach is to terminate previous requests to enable quick resumption of uploads.

+## Retry {#retry}

+If the client received a non-successful response with the `Upload-Complete` header field set to false or missing when creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}), it can apply the heuristics described below to retry or resume the upload.

+- `409 (Conflict)` with the `Upload-Complete` header field set to false can be resumed with the correct offset ({{upload-offset}}).
+If no `Upload-Offset` header field is provided, the client SHOULD retrieve the offset ({{offset-retrieving}}) before resuming.
+- `413 (Content Too Large)` can be resumed after applying appropriate limits ({{upload-limit}}).
+- `429 (Too Many Requests)` can be retried after appropriate delays.
+- `5xx (Server Error)` status codes can be retried.

+If no final response was received at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}).

+The client SHOULD limit the number of retries it performs before considering the upload a failure.

 # Status Code `104 (Upload Resumption Supported)` {#status-code-104}

 The `104 (Upload Resumption Supported)` status code is can be used for two purposes: